apptainer/singularity-userdocs/singularity_and_docker.rst

 Building Containers Remotely
 ----------------------------

 By making use of the `Sylabs Cloud Remote Builder <https://cloud.sylabs.io/builder>`_, it is possible to build SIF containers *remotely* from images hosted at Docker Hub.
-The Sylabs Cloud Remote Builder is a **service** that can be used from the Singularity command line or via its Web interface.
-Here use of the Singularity CLI is emphasized.
+The Sylabs Cloud Remote Builder is a **service** that can be used from the apptainer command line or via its Web interface.
+Here use of the apptainer CLI is emphasized.

 Once you have an account for Sylabs Cloud, and have logged in to the portal, select `Remote Builder <https://cloud.sylabs.io/builder>`_.
-The right-hand side of this page is devoted to use of the Singularity CLI.
+The right-hand side of this page is devoted to use of the apptainer CLI.
 Self-generated API tokens are used to enable authenticated access to the Remote Builder.
 To create a token, follow the `instructions provided <https://cloud.sylabs.io/auth/tokens>`_.
-Once the token has been created, run ``singularity remote login`` and paste it at the prompt.
+Once the token has been created, run ``apptainer remote login`` and paste it at the prompt.

-The above token provides *authenticated* use of the Sylabs Cloud Remote Builder when ``--remote`` is *appended* to the Singularity ``build`` command.
+The above token provides *authenticated* use of the Sylabs Cloud Remote Builder when ``--remote`` is *appended* to the apptainer ``build`` command.
 For example, for remotely hosted images:

 .. code-block:: none

-    $ singularity build --remote lolcow_rb.sif docker://godlovedc/lolcow
+    $ apptainer build --remote lolcow_rb.sif docker://godlovedc/lolcow
     searching for available build agent.........INFO:    Starting build...
     Getting image source signatures
     Copying blob sha256:9fb6c798fa41e509b58bccc5c29654c3ff4648b608f5daa67c1aab6a7d02c118